-We are offering the opportunity to purchase raffle tickets for this quilt starting at our Membership Brunch on October 3, 2020 until the last day of our Garden Tour on May 8, 2021.
-All of the proceeds will fund our Creative Endeavours Local Scholarship.
+We are offering the opportunity to purchase raffle tickets for this quilt starting at our Membership Brunch on October 3, 2020 until the last day of our VIP Receptions with the Ruth Bancroft Gardens on July 29.
+All of the proceeds will fund our Creative Endeavors Local Scholarship.

 In the past we have announced the winner’s name at the end of our Holiday Home Tour.
-Since this pandemic has thrown everything off schedule, we will not be having a tour this December 2020 so this raffle will be able to continue through our Garden Tour 2021.
+Since this pandemic has thrown everything off schedule, we will not be having a tour this December 2020 so this raffle will be able to continue through our Evening Strolls with Ruth Bancroft Gardens in 2021.

 We hope someday in the future to be able to show this quilt to you in person so you can see its beauty.
-Now please help us fund our Creative Endeavours Scholarship.
+Now please help us fund our Creative Endeavors Scholarship.

 Purchase your Raffle Tickets now: